Integration · warehouse

 BigQuery can store the inputs for churn analysis, but teams still need a clear operating system for reason capture, issue prioritization, and weekly decisions.
 Without that layer, churn work remains a reporting exercise.
 RetentBase sits on top of those warehouse inputs and turns them into structured issue reviews the leadership team can actually run.
 Without a review workflow on top of it, the company learns that churn happened and still cannot decide what to change.

-Most teams looking at BigQuery are really trying to solve the operating gaps in SaaS churn analysis and Subscription cancellation analytics and run the review habits in How to build a churn data model and How to make churn data actionable.
+Teams looking at BigQuery are usually trying to solve the operating gaps in SaaS churn analysis and Subscription cancellation analytics and run the review habits in How to build a churn data model and How to make churn data actionable.
 If the stack question turns into a buying question, compare it with RetentBase vs Snowflake and RetentBase vs Baremetrics.

 When the only shared data is the cancellation event, leaders see lost revenue after the fact but miss the reason pattern behind it.
 That makes it harder to separate product issues from pricing problems, onboarding friction, support breakdowns, or poor fit.